What is Google Analytics 4?

 Besides the look and navigation, there are some other key differences.
 Google is constantly working on adding more reports and functionality to GA4, but as of right now, here are some of the major differences:

 - GA4 is missing bounce rate.
 The team at Google replaced the concept of bounce rate with “engaged sessions.”
 So, instead of seeing the percentage of people who leave without interacting further on your site, you’ll see data on the people who did.
 The new metric Google wants you to focus on is Engagement Rate.
+You can still access bounce rate in custom explore reports, but it’s not included in the main reports.

 - GA4 uses events instead of Goals.
 Instead of goals, Google Analytics now only tracks events and conversions.
 You can choose which events count as a conversion by toggling a switch.
 It’ll also track some events for you, without having to modify the code of your website: